Kick Up the Creativity in Common Core Test Preparation

 For your students, every test prep activity feels a little more fun when they can use a laptop or iPad.

 Publishers of printed state standards materials often offer their programs in eBook format, which is a great alternative for schools with 1:1 technology initiatives.
-There are different types of eBooks, from standard web-based PDFs to those that offer highly interactive, hands-on experiences.
+There are different types, from standard PDFs to highly-interactive, hands-on experiences.

-Additionally, there are a number of Common Core apps that can be used in the classroom or for at-home practice.
+Additionally, Common Core apps can be used in the classroom or for at-home practice.

 Motivation All Around

-During test day, it’s common for teachers to cover up instructional prompts that are hung throughout their classrooms.
+On test day, many teachers cover up instructional prompts that are hung throughout their classrooms.
 Use this as an opportunity to create motivational messages to your students.
-During your test prep sessions, set aside time to let your students decorate large sheets of paper with notes and drawings of encouragement to each other.
+Set aside test-prep time to let your students decorate with notes and drawings of encouragement to each other.